o you know how to move with no money? Or do you also need free money to relocate?

 Step 11: Have a Back-Up Plan

-The key to learning how to move with no money is to have a backup.
+The key to moving out with no money is to have a backup.

 Although you haven’t moved yet, it’s important to anticipate the unexpected.